Ice Cream Spiritual

 Ice Cream Spiritual is the second full-length studio album by Ponytail.
-The album, which was released June 17, 2008 has been both praised and criticized for the vocal styles of leader singer Willy Siegel, as she doesn't use conventional lyrics.
+The album, which was released June 17, 2008 has been both praised and criticized for the vocal styles of leader singer Willy Siegel, as they do not use conventional lyrics.
 The guitar work has drawn comparisons to math rock bands, while the vocals have drawn comparisons to Yoko Ono, for their experimental sound.
 The first single from the album was "Celebrate the Body Electric", which was released on April 29, 2008.

 Track listing

 All songs written by Jeremy Hyman, Ken Seeno, Molly Siegel, and Dustin Wong.